anonfano/Fivem-LuaMenus-RomaN/README.md

 ### 💬 IF YOU HAVE ANY ERRORS / PROBLEMS : [Discord:]Fano#1010
-> - If any of the fivem lua scripts dont work thats because they are outdated.
-> - There is a chance that the most of the menus are detected
+> -  Most of the menus are detected/outdated
-> - -Added 666menu , ped , falout

 ***